NikyParfenov/interactiveai-ai-engineer-task/README.md

 ## 📄 Assumptions

-- One thread, no async
+- Single-threaded execution; no async or concurrency.
-- RESTAPI has only generate method, no chance to check status and get result
+- REST API exposes only a generate endpoint; no status polling or result retrieval endpoints.
-- Runs locally in user environment, no containerization
+- Application runs locally in the user’s environment; no containerization or remote deployment assumed.

 ---